Domain Name System Security Extensions: Key management

 DNSSEC involves many different keys, stored both in DNSKEY records, and from other sources to form trust anchors.

 In order to allow for replacement keys, a key rollover scheme is required.
 Typically, this involves first rolling out new keys in new DNSKEY records, in addition to the existing old keys.
 Then, when it is safe to assume that the time to live values have caused the caching of old keys to have passed, these new keys can be used.
 Finally, when it is safe to assume that the caching of records using the old keys have expired, the old DNSKEY records can be deleted.
 This process is more complicated for things such as the keys to trust anchors, such as at the root, which may require an update of the operating system.

 Keys in DNSKEY records can be used for two different things and typically different DNSKEY records are used for each.
 First, there are key signing keys (KSK) which are used to sign other DNSKEY records containing zone signing keys (ZSK), which are used to sign other records.
 Since the ZSKs are under complete control and use by one particular DNS zone, they can be switched more easily and more often.
 As a result, ZSKs can be much shorter than KSKs and still offer the same level of protection while reducing the size of the RRSIG/DNSKEY records.

 When a new KSK is created, the DS record must be transferred to the parent zone and published there.
 The DS records use a message digest of the KSK instead of the complete key in order to keep the size of the records small.
 This is helpful for zones such as the .com domain, which are very large.
 The procedure to update DS keys in the parent zone is also simpler than earlier DNSSEC versions that required DNSKEY records to be in the parent zone.

+A closely related principle is that of Algorithm rollover, this involves migrating a zone from one signing Algorithm to another.
+A good example of this would be migrating from Algorithm 8 (RSA/SHA-256) to Algorithm 13 (ECDSA/SHA-256).
+Several ccTLD's have already migrated including .at, .br, .cz, .ch, .fr, .ie, .nl and .ph.
+Verisign migrated .com, .net and .edu to Algorithm 13 in late 2023.
+The migration of the root domain from Algorithm 8 to Algorithm 13 is currently in planning as of early 2024.